Aware Senior Care Blog

 She has a small seasonal cabin on Kelm Pond above Warrensburg and a full time residence in the town of Warrensburg.
 My current feeling is she’s thinking of the lake house.

 The challenge is Mom’s cognitive capabilities have been declining as well as her mobility, specifically her ability to transfer to and from the wheel chair.
 Further complicating her ability to live somewhat independently is her constant continence issues.
 The assessment done by Sunrise, a very good geriatric care manager, Sharon Kilpatrick of Kilpatrick Care, Gina and I has led us to believe that she can’t live safely and independently at home.
-She needs or requires 24/7 assisted living.
+She needs or requires 24/7 assisted care.
 On top of all this, we need to sell Mom’s primary residence in New York.
 Why?
 We need cash to pay for assisted living.

 What does Mom think?
 I believe Mom feels she’s okay to go home because my brothers are there.
 I think she knows she needs help, but I think she feels she doesn’t need to be in an assisted living facility.